Max Kless

 Most software acts like the center is free real estate.
 Every feature wants a seat in the spotlight.
 Copilots intensify this because conversation is sticky.
 Humans are trained to respond.
 If the system speaks first, the social contract does the rest.

-This is where calm stops being a mood and becomes a constraint.
+Here’s where calm stops being a mood and becomes a constraint.

 If your copilot lives in the center by default, you are building a second job on top of the user’s job: managing the copilot.
 If it lives in the periphery until invited, you build something closer to good infrastructure: present, legible, quiet.

 The trio that matters: stay peripheral, move to center only when summoned, preserve the user’s sense of orientation.
 Weiser and Brown called this third property “locatedness.”
 When your periphery works, you know what just happened, what is happening, and what is likely to happen next.
-You are not surprised in the bad way.
+You aren’t surprised in the bad way.
 1

 This is a practical spec for copilot behavior.
 Ghost text that becomes real only on acceptance.
 An escalation ladder from subtle indicator to one-line suggestion to richer explanation to blocking confirmation, each rung user-triggered or strongly justified by context.
 Assumptions surfaced early.
 The most humane sentence a copilot can produce is often boring: “I’m interpreting your intent as X. Is that right?”